mebeim/aoc/2022/README.md

 [`str.join()`][py-str-join] and discarding leading whitespace with [`str.lstrip()`][py-str-lstrip].

-Fortunately, all we need to do to identify good columns is [`enumerate()`][py-builtin-enumerate], skip the first column and then only keep one every 4, which can be achieved using the modulo (`%`) operator.
+Fortunately, all we need to identify good columns is [`enumerate()`][py-builtin-enumerate], skip the first column and then only keep one every 4, which can be achieved using the modulo (`%`) operator.